thely/frp-presentation/README.md

 ### TriangleThing
 "Sweet rave triangle" was its first description.
 Rolls with changing window sizes.
 Mouse position changes the color, rotation, & scale of the triangle, and the position of the octagon.

+### base
+I was going to try to be super nerdy and write what would run the slideshow in Elm itself, but I didn't have enough time.
+Rife with graphical struggles.